juliendelplanque/DatabaseCritics/repository/DatabaseCriticsBrowser.package/DCBLowNumberOfColumns.class/README.md

-I am checking tables in the model to find those with a number of columns lower than the threshold.
+I am checking tables/views in the model to find those with a number of columns lower than the threshold.